 4motiv produces latest short film for ERS Vision on the subject of Ageing and Respiratory Medicine.
 ERS Vision is ERS’s open access video documentary series which tackles the key topics in respiratory health with discussion from leaders in the field of respiratory medicine and healthcare.
-The latest ERS Vision instalment explores a number of key issues regarding ageing and respiratory medicine.
-Featured topics include the challenges of treating elderly patients with respiratory diseases, the burden of chronic respiratory diseases in the elderly and the accelerated ageing of the lung together with possible new therapies.

 This year we were proud to be part of International Women’s Day on March 8th, producing short films for McDonald’s Better Together: Gender Balance and Diversity strategy launch.
 McDonald’s launched the main video on LinkedIn (over 695,000 views), with more in depth stories featuring women from throughout the business as separate videos online.

 “4motiv – with fourimpact – has been a trusted supplier to the business over many years and, no matter how big or small, they treat every project we partner on as if it is their most important.

 Even under tremendous ambiguity or challenge they remain positive and determined to help us accomplish our goals, no matter how far they have to stretch themselves in the process.
 Better still, the product they deliver does not suffer… they deliver an outstanding, exceptional product every time.

 From major awards … to smaller gatherings, they always set out to understand how a particular video will support our goals, always offering suggestions on how we might take it to the next level.